SabrinaRamonov/prompts/write_post_PAS_framework.md

-Create a compelling post on [TOPIC] using the Problem-Agitate-Solve (PAS) copywriting formula.
+Create a compelling social media post on [TOPIC] using the Problem-Agitate-Solve (PAS) copywriting formula.
 Your goal is to craft a viral post that generates high engagement.
 Follow these guidelines:

 Content Structure:
 • Problem: Identify a relevant issue in the [TOPIC] area